teddygroves/documentation/Data-Lake/README.md

 SQL stands for Structured Query Language.
 SQL lets you access and manipulate databases.

-#### WE ARE CONVERTING OUR PROJECTS FROM SQL TO POSTGRESQL
-reasons for this is that we have had experience, that the banking-team sometimes made naming changes to their Post Sql database tables.
-This gives os mapping conflicts in our SQL database.
-To solve this we want to convert our SQL database to a Postgresql database so that we have one to one database relations with Benchling.

 ## HOW THE DATA-LAKE WORKS
 The Data lake get it data from 3 different data providers
 - Analytical Core